pielas/ror-sandbox/README.md

 All examples here assume that you are in sandbox root directory
 ### Starting both Kibana and Elasticsearch X.Y.Z with latest ROR plugin
 1. Open `conf/env_configuration` and change value of `ELASTICSEARCH_VERSION` and `KIBANA_VERSION` to X.Y.Z
-1. Execute `./run_elasticsearch_and_kibana.sh` or if you want to eventually restart Kibana or elasticsearch execute `./run_elasticsearch.sh` in on tab of terminal and `./run_kibana.sh` in another.
+1. Execute `./run_elasticsearch_and_kibana.sh` or if you want to individually restart Kibana or Elasticsearch execute `./run_elasticsearch.sh` in on tab of terminal and `./run_kibana.sh` in another.
 1. Optionally connect remote debugger to Elasticsearch to `localhost:8888`
 1. Use `Ctrl+C` to stop services when you're done or want to restart them.